• Skip to primary navigation

 We used the German/English Bible but mostly read it in English.
 Although, in church, the Scriptures were read in German.

 In Sunday School we had to read the Scripture lesson in German.
 We sat in a circle and took turns reading the verses.
-But I was never very good at reading German.
-And most of us stumbled over it.
+I was never very good at reading German, and most of us stumbled through it.

 I always tried to figure out ahead of time which verse I was going to be reading so that I could read it in English first.
 Because if I knew what the verse said, then it was easier to read it in German.